Tuition for 2022-23

 How are financial aid funding priorities determined?

 When the need for aid exceeds the Avenues’ resources, the financial aid committee follows a policy that prioritizes awarding funds each year to returning students with aid packages already in place, new students in need of aid, and then, last, to current students who are new to financial aid.
-Avenues reserves the right for financial aid grants to reflect the enrollment priorities of the school (e.g. gender balance, entry grade, class size, socio-economic diversity, immersion language preference).
+Avenues reserves the right for financial aid grants to reflect the enrollment priorities of the school (e.g. entry grade, class size, socio-economic diversity, immersion language preference).

 Does Avenues offer financial aid for other school-related expenses above the cost of tuition?